 Diphtheria is caused specific bacteria.
 The infection spreads from person to person through contact with: Droplets of moisture that are coughed or sneezed into the air by an infected person and breathed in by a non-infected personPersonal items, such as tissues or drinking glasses, that have been used by an infected personSkin that is infected with diphtheria

-Factors that increase your chance of getting diphtheria include: Having never been immunized against diphtheriaNot having had a booster dose in the past ten yearsHaving a compromised immune system
+Factors that may increase your chance of diphtheria include: Having never been immunized against diphtheriaNot having had a booster dose in the past 10 yearsHaving a compromised immune system

 Signs and symptoms of diphtheria usually begin 2 to 5 days after a person is infected.
 The most obvious sign of diphtheria is a gray covering on the back of the throat.
 The covering can detach and block the airway.
 If left untreated, the bacteria can produce a poison that spreads through the body causing damage to the heart, nerves, and kidneys.